personalSol/devNotes/1 - notes/z. others/roadmap.md

 steps:
 - declare you are learning something on Linkedin
 	- always mention that you will complete it in this amount of time
-- mention that you will post about it every week
 - github
 	- whatever you code
 		- post it on github